 Well, I hate to be the one to break it to you, yes they would.

 To think there is absolutely zero suspect or blatantly fraudulent activity going on is like thinking your kid didn’t have their first beer until they were 21.

-Using ForMotiv’s “Forensics” tool, customers are able to clearly determine not just WHAT answer is being provided, but HOW.
+Using ForMotiv’s “Forensics” tool, customers are able to clearly determine not just WHAT answer is being provided, but HOW and by WHOM.

 This level of insight was previously impossible to extract.

 Today, it is being used by 4 of the Top 10 life insurance carriers.
 Gathering behavioral intelligence can protect carriers with claim contest-ability and special investigations.

 Not to mention, it can save companies millions of dollars.